bkuhn/talks/FOSSETCON-2014/copyleft-future.markdown

 + Once you do that enough, you pine for copyleft.

 + Cooption will hopefully stop working.
+     + &hellip; but that may take a generation.

-+ But that may take a generation.
++ But that may take a generation, meanwhile &hellip;

 # Reboostrapping

 + Slowly, the cooption leaves the only essential GPL'd program as Linux.

 + Copyleft works only when we have code that companies can't live without.
       + And if GPL isn't treated like GPL, it doesn't work either.

 + The cooption pushes from this side too.